NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 *	It has two options to store Statues: concrete classes Status or an Interface IStatus composed of all its functionalities.
 *	At this moment, the StatusManager is exactly the client that needs to know ALL functionalities of the Status class.
 *	When other clients need partial functionalities of the Status class, the StatusManager upcasts IStatus to something like IDescribable and return to them.

+## Other techiniques

+*	Factory Pattern
+	*	A Factory receives inputs from Templates and initializes corresponding processing patterns.
+	*	Only Entities should be created through Factories.
+	*	Factories should handle the creation, intialization, validation and dependency injection of the whole Entities and their Components.
+	*	This implies that Components shouldn't be created outside Entities.
+*	Object Pool
+	*	An Object Pool optimizes initialization of objects.
+	*	A Factory can be turned into an Object Pool without affecting other codes.
+*	Command Pattern
+	*	A Command wraps an implementation as an object.
+	*	It makes an operation executable from other domains, queueable and undoable.
+*	Null Object Pattern
+	*	One of the disadvantages of TECT is that we need to handle data existance in Templates, and this is where Null Object Pattern kicks in.
+	*	Absent properties and behaviours are handled by default Null Object implementations.
+		I.e. instead of checking null all the time, we mock a default Null Object and let it do nothing.
+*	Dynamic Tasks vs conditional checks
+	*	Dynamic Tasks and conditional checks can both control the flow of codes.
+	*	Persistent switches should be handled by Dynamic Tasks.
+	*	Frequently invoked functions(tight loops) should be handled by Dynamic Tasks.
+	*	Temporary switches should be handled by conditional checks.
+	*	Initialization(Factories) should be handled by conditional checks.

 ## Dependency Resolve